 Micron Technology, Inc is a semiconductors business with stocks listed in the US.
 Micron shares (MU) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$49.47 – a decrease of 2.5% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in Micron

 - Compare share trading platforms.
 To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.